Getting pregnant Trying to conceive Signs of pregnancy

 When is the right time to take a pregnancy test?

-We know the wait between ovulation and taking a pregnancy test can feel long, and it can be tempting to take one straight away.
+We know the wait between ovulation and taking a pregnancy test can feel long, and it can be tempting to take one right away.
 If you’re worried about the idea of a possible pregnancy, waiting can undoubtedly be hard to do.
 However, a very early pregnancy can be difficult to detect with a home pregnancy test, and experts recommend you wait until the day after a missed period to make sure it’s more accurate.

 “It comes out in your urine, so the first pee in the morning usually has the highest concentration of that pregnancy hormone because it builds up in your system all night,” explains Dr. Celestine.
 She explains that during the day, as you eat, drink, and urinate, your urine may be diluted.
 “So the morning is the best time to do it, especially if you’re testing early on in the pregnancy,” she says.